 Heike Paul is Professor of American Studies at FAU Erlangen-Nuernberg.
 She is recipient of the Gottfried Wilhelm Leibniz Prize (2018) and currently serves as the director of the Bavarian American Academy in Munich.
 Heike Paul is an authority on American myths (The Myths That Made America, 2014), popular culture and Americanization, and part of the interdisciplinary DFG-project “Reeducation Revisited”.
 Among her research interests are tacit knowledge, mobility studies, public feeling and sentimentality, and African American and Afro-Canadian studies.
 Her current research focuses on global sentimentality and she is co-editing a volume on “The Comeback of Populism”.

-Katharina Gerund is Assistant Professor of American Studies at FAU Erlangen-Nuernberg.
+Katharina Gerund is senior lecturer (associate professor) in American Studies at FAU Erlangen-Nuernberg.
 She is the author of Transatlantic Cultural Exchange (2013) and has published on issues such as cultural mobility, tacit knowledge, and popular culture, as well as questions of affect, race, and gender in the transatlantic world.
 Presently, she is involved in an interdisciplinary DFG-project entitled “Reeducation Revisited” and she is working on a book that examines the cultural ideal of military spouses in the 21st century as “happy home front heroines” and explores its various functions in the cultural imaginary of the US.

 Jana Aresin is a PhD candidate and Research Associate at the chair of American Studies at FAU Erlangen-Nuremberg.
 She is a member of the interdisciplinary research project „Reeducation Revisited“ and currently working on her dissertation on gender and democracy in Cold War US and Japanese women’s magazines.
 Her research interests include democratization and reeducation narratives, Cold War feminism and the relation of mass media, nationalism, and gender.